 COVID-19 has initiated a schismatic shift in teaching approaches in practical and clinical higher education programmes, like physiotherapy.
 The need to quickly revise teaching content, traditionally delivered face-to-face on campus, to quality online teaching material brought a number of unique challenges.
 Making a calculated decision to move to a blended or distance learning approach would have allowed for content to be carefully considered and designed to meet specific learning outcomes.
 Instead, these unusual circumstances dictated quick decisions that needed to be implemented to ensure students were not disadvantaged.
 In this report we detail the challenges faced and the strategies implemented, including the decision-making processes, of a small private higher education institute in Luxembourg to continue teaching activities during the shutdown period.
 We also explain the process regarding the return to campus and subsequent teaching activities.

 LUNEX University was established in 2016 and specialises in health, exercise and sport.
 It is unique in being the only higher education institution in Luxembourg to offer physiotherapy training, and currently has approximately 400 students registered in the bachelor and master programmes.
 The student body is diverse, with only 30% of students from Luxembourg itself and the majority commuting across international borders.
-This international composition further challenges incorporating differing rules in the neighbouring countries during the health crisis.
+This international composition provides additional challenges incorporating differing rules in the neighbouring countries during the health crisis.